Through the Ages

 - Generally follow your rope.
 If you go far to the left or right, you could end up a human pendulum if you slip, and that could mean some “rock rash” (damage or wounds to your skin from coming in contact with the rock face).

 - Heels down.
 Especially when climbing friction, you want to maximize the amount of shoe sole that’s in contact with the rock.
 That means sticking your “butt out” and keeping your heels down.

 - In many climbing areas, helmets save lives.
 Keep your helmet with you, and use it.
 Keep your brains intact.

 - Minimize your impact by staying on established trails, and be considerate of other climbers and hikers.
 Share the love!

-Rock climbing is an exhilarating activity which requires teamwork, safety awareness and skill development.
+Rock climbing is an exhilarating activity that requires teamwork, safety awareness and skill development.
 It allows us to reach special places and vistas we’d not otherwise have a chance to see.
-It’s important to start out with someone who has expertise, whether on an Outward Bound course, or with those who are either outdoor professionals or who have extensive experience.
+It’s important to start out with someone who has the expertise, whether on an Outward Bound course or with those who are either outdoor professionals or who have extensive experience.
 Sometimes you don’t know what you don’t know, and with rock climbing that can get you into serious trouble.